kenwer/detectorist/FAQ.md

 ### Troubleshooting

-#### Q1: When starting teh app on macOS, how do I get past the  *fish-model-viewer.app Not Opened* message?
+#### Q1: When starting teh app on macOS, how do I get past the  *Detectorist.app Not Opened* message?
 **A:** macOS prevents unsigned apps, but you still can [open a apps from an unknown developers](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac).
 Here's how:

 1. When you attempt to open the app, a warning like this appears where you have no option to open it anyways, so just select _Done_: